Mount Nyiragongo: 2002 eruptions

 Lava lakes reformed in the crater in eruptions in 1982–1983 and 1994.
 Another major eruption of the volcano began on 17 January 2002, after several months of increased seismic and fumarolic activity.
 A 13 km fissure opened in the south flank of the volcano, spreading in a few hours from 2800 to 1550 m elevation and reaching the outskirts of the city of Goma, the provincial capital on the northern shore of Lake Kivu.
 Lava streamed from three spatter cones at the end of the fissure and flowed in a stream 200 to 1000 m wide and up to 2 m deep through Goma.
 Warnings had been given and 400,000 people were evacuated from the city across the Rwandan border into neighbouring Gisenyi during the eruption.
 Lava covered the northern end of the runway at Goma International Airport, leaving the southern two-thirds usable, and reached Lake Kivu.
 This raised fears that the lava might cause gas-saturated waters deep in the lake to suddenly rise to the surface, releasing lethally large amounts of carbon dioxide and methane – similar to the disaster at Lake Nyos in Cameroon in 1986.
 This did not happen, but volcanologists continue to monitor the area closely.

 About 245 people died in the eruption from asphyxiation by carbon dioxide and buildings collapsing due to the lava and earthquakes.
-Lava covered 13 per cent of Goma, about 1.8 sqmi, and nearly 120,000 people were left homeless.
+Lava covered 13 percent of Goma, about 1.8 sqmi, and nearly 120,000 people were left homeless.

 Immediately after the eruption stopped, a large number of earthquakes were felt around Goma and Gisenyi.
 This swarm activity continued for about three months and caused the collapse of more buildings.

 Six months after the start of the 2002 eruption, Nyiragongo volcano erupted again.